geudde/attic-chest/pages/06.season-5/08.meeting-65/05.atticus/docs.md

 The spirit that his Muse sustains;
 And, did not honor rule my heart,
 And secrecy I could impart
-Whose hand th’inspiring cates conveyed
+Whose hand th’ inspiring cates conveyed
 This strain vindictive to aid,
 For oft I’ve gained a mighty power
 From cate that came in happy hour,